First Epistle to the Corinthians: Agape

-Chapter 13 of 1 Corinthians is one of many definitional sources for the original Greek word ἀγάπη.
+1 Corinthians 13 is one of many definitional sources for the original Greek word ἀγάπη.
 In the original Greek, the word ἀγάπη is used throughout chapter 13.
 This is translated into English as "charity" in the King James version; but the word "love" is preferred by most other translations, both earlier and more recent.

-1 Corinthians 11:17-34 contains a condemnation of what the authors consider inappropriate behavior at Corinthian gatherings that appeared to be agape feasts.
+contains a condemnation of what the authors consider inappropriate behavior at Corinthian gatherings that appeared to be agape feasts.